 Pennsylvania is the fourth largest greenhouse gas emitter in the country.
 It’s also a large producer of coal and natural gas, and a net exporter of electricity.
 The state’s participation would expand RGGI at a time when the Trump administration has reversed actions to curb emissions.

 Gov. Tom Wolf signed an executive order directing the Department of Environmental Protection to join the initiative, however it faces opposition within the State Legislature, and even within segments of the Democratic Party.

 Joining RGGI would accelerate our state’s transition away from fossil fuel energy, and we support Governor Wolf’s efforts.
 We have concerns about what the revenue from RGGI will be spent on, however, and call on the legislature to prioritize public transit and multi-modal transportation projects over electric vehicle infrastructure and other car infrastructure.

 Minimum parking requirements for residential, office, and mixed-use developments are a regressive hidden tax on non-drivers that makes housing more expensive, increases driving and congestion, and only boosts the number of cars in the neighborhood.

 About a third of Philadelphians either don’t have the means to own a vehicle or simply don’t want to own one, and this is especially true of the Millennials and Baby Boomers who have been moving here in recent years.
 If residents want to rent or buy just a house—without an unwanted parking space bundled in—they should have the freedom to do that.
 City government shouldn't put its thumb on the scale for more parking and driving at a time when our elected officials have rhetorically committed themselves to fighting climate change and improving our air quality.

-Help us win a more accessible, sustainable, and equitable Philadelphia: Sign up to volunteer to help 5th Square win some of these changes in the next City Council session!
+Help us win a more accessible, sustainable, and equitable Philadelphia: Become a Member to help 5th Square win some of these changes in Harrisburg!